-Duplicate ID's can break the accessibility of focusable elements including labels for forms, table header cells, etc., Screen readers and client-side scripts will skip any duplication other than the first instance.
-Duplicate IDs are common markup validation errors that can eliminate possible sources of accessibility problems, when not breaking accessibility.
+Duplicate active ID values break the accessibility of focusable elements including labels for forms, table header cells, etc., Screen readers and client-side scripts will skip any duplication other than the first instance.
+Validating HTML files help prevent and eliminate possible sources of accessibility problems, when not breaking accessibility.

-Those experienced with client-side scripting know that when you re-use an ID, typically the only one that gets acted upon by the scripting is the first instance of the use of that ID.
-Similarly, assistive technologies may, when referencing an ID, only reference the first one accurately.
+Those experienced with client-side scripting know that when you re-use an active ID, typically the only one that gets acted upon by the scripting is the first instance of the use of that active ID.
+Similarly, assistive technologies may, when referencing an active ID, only reference the first one accurately.

-The value assigned to the ID attribute on focusable elements must be unique to prevent the second instance from being overlooked by assistive technology.
-Put another way, ID attributes may not be used more than once on focusable elements in the same document in order to differentiate each focusable element from another.
+The value assigned to active ID attributes on focusable elements must be unique to prevent the second instance from being overlooked by assistive technology.
+Put another way, active ID attributes may not be used more than once on focusable elements in the same document; focusable active elements require unique IDs for assistive technology to distinguish one element from another.

 The Algorithm (in simple terms)

-Ensures that each focusable element on the page with an ID attribute has a unique value.
+Ensures that each focusable element on the page with an active ID has a unique value.